 - Mad River Web utilizes a short form that passes information through a PayPal button.

-- Heidi’s Treasures utilizes the WooCommerce online store plugin for product display but not yet for online selling.
+- Heidi’s Treasures (website retired) utilized the WooCommerce online store plugin for product display even though they didn’t wish to do online sales.

 - Clearwater Sports has a robust WooCommerce store and accepts payments through multiple processing methods.